ktquez/layout/README.md

 # ktquez/layout

 A full-featured Webpack + extend layout + vue-loader setup with hot reload, linting, testing & css extraction.
+*Using vue-extend-layout package, inspired in layouts of the Nuxt.js*

 > This template is Vue 2.0 compatible